aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

     ```

 ???+ note
     You can see some of the downsides in this example such as some code reuse.
 If set up with proper build tooling, the `User` class could be shared across functions.
+This could be accomplished by packaging shared code as a Lambda Layer.

 ## Testing your code